openplanttools/imodeljs-apps/README.md

 # In Development PlantView application

 ## Current TODO
-1. Manually pick which project to view - Nick *in progress*
+1. Manually view all projects **Done** - Nick
 2. Display only relevant documents in tree. - Zach *in progress*
 3. Automatically update on changes.
 4. Be able to change the view definition in the viewer.
 5. Be able to edit properties in the viewer.
+6. Resolve all warnings/errors.
-6. Fix initial button page.
+7. Fix initial button page.
-7. Add scrolling to property.
+8. Add scrolling to property.
+9. Fix the sign-in button (lacking access to currently fix this).
+10. Convert backend to be entirely electron/desktop based. - Nick **Done**
+11. Pick which project *in progress* - Nick
-8. Clean up code - Nick
+12. Clean up code base *ongoing* - Nick
-9. Comment code - Nick
+13. Comment parts for explanations *ongoing* - Nick
-10. Fix spacing of widgets
+14. Fix CSS formatting

 ##### (2) Display only relevant documents in tree.
 1. iModelHub project name (e.g. opbimdev01)